-My book: Take Care of the Living, published by UVA Press in 2009
+My 2009 book, Take Care of the Living, published by the University of Virginia Press.

 My class sites and major student projects:

 - HIST329–US History in Film–Fall 2020